SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenant-usage-statistics.md

 </tbody>
 </table></div>

-> **Info:** All counters increases also when the request is invalid, for example wrong payload or missing permissions.
+> **Info:** All counters increase also when the request is invalid, for example wrong payload or missing permissions.

 See the table below for more information on how the counters above are increased.
 Additionally, it shows how inbound data transfers are handled for both MQTT and REST: